-But Laos is banking on the anticipated returns from the $1.3bn Nam Theun 2 dam scheme, which was inaugurated in 2010 and is intended to generate electricity for export to Thailand, to boost its economy and infrastructure.
+But Laos is banking on the anticipated returns from the controversial $1.3bn Nam Theun 2 dam scheme, which was inaugurated in 2010 and is intended to generate electricity for export to Thailand, to boost its economy and infrastructure.
 A number of other big hydropower projects are planned.

-A further significant upgrade to Laos' infrastructure is expected from the construction of the first high-speed rail line between China and Laos, on which work was due to start in 2011, but the project has faced major delays.
+A further significant upgrade to Laos' infrastructure was expected from the construction of the first high-speed rail line between China and Laos.
+Work was due to start in 2011, but the project has faced major delays.